tallforasmurf/byteplay/README.md

 This summary is extracted from the above pypi page:

 byteplay is a module which lets you easily play with Python bytecode.
-I (Noah Raph) wrote it because I needed to manipulate Python bytecode...
+I (Noam Raph) wrote it because I needed to manipulate Python bytecode...

 The basic idea is simple: define a new type, named Code, which is equivalent to Python code objects,